What Happened With These 11 Cannabis Stocks This Week?

 Leafly Holdings Inc (NASDAQ:LFLY) announced the launch of its online cannabis delivery services in delivery-legal states throughout the U.S. on Wednesday.
 Delivery orders can be placed on the Leafly app or through the company's website.
 This major announcement links Leafly's strain database, user reviews, and delivery services into one convenient platform for customers.
 According to LFLY, “By adding the ability to place orders for delivery, we’re combining our expertise and deep content catalog with a new layer of convenience for consumers.
 Leafly remains committed to expanding options and access for consumers, brands, and retailers through new features like delivery.
 It’s one way we support the regulated cannabis market in California and elsewhere.”
 Leafly stock is a little less in the red this year than its cannabis sector counterparts, tapping in at a drop of just 8% year-to-date.

 Lemurian, Inc. (Jetty) and Canopy Growth Corporation (NASDAQ:CGC) announced the execution of a definitive agreement that will provide CGC the right to acquire up to 100% of the outstanding capital stock of Jetty for approximately $69 million.
 This agreement is contingent on the federal legalization of THC in the United States.
 According to CGC, “Canopy Growth is building a house of premium cannabis brands with a focus on the core growth categories that will power the market’s path forward, now including Jetty – a pioneer of solventless vapes."
-Canopy Growth stock has taken a beating over the past year, currently trading down 75% year-over-year.7 Tech Stocks That Will Lead the Way in 2022
+Canopy Growth stock has taken a beating over the past year, currently trading down 75% year-over-year.7 Retail Stocks That May Still Ring the Register

 .